mhanii/corolaria/documentation/graph_schema.md

 ```

 Articles connect directly to their parent `Normativa` via `PART_OF`.
 Article elements (apartados, párrafos) connect to their parent article.
+Because structural nodes (Chapters, Titles) are omitted, the `PART_OF` relationship is transitive.

 **Example:**
 ```